russellmiller3/CouchRocket/README.md

+# CouchRocket

-# CouchRocket is an e-commerce program to let users sell and buy new furniture.
+CouchRocket is an e-commerce program to let users sell and buy new furniture.

 ## Integrations:
-Stripe - Payment
+* Stripe - Payment
-Twilio - SMS alerts
+* Twilio - SMS alerts
-Mailgun - Emails
+* Mailgun - Emails
-Filepicker - Uploading files
+* Filepicker - Uploading files

 ## Functions:
 Buyers can:
-Register (to come)
+* Register (to come)
-Order an item (pre-auth via stripe)
+* Order an item (pre-auth via stripe)
-Upon receiving the item, accept (and pay) or reject (pay only shipping)
+* Upon receiving the item, accept (and pay) or reject (pay only shipping)

 Sellers can:
-Register
+* Register
-Post an item
+* Post an item
-Enter their payment information to receive funds
+* Enter their payment information to receive funds
-Get paid once a buyer has bought an item
+* Get paid once a buyer has bought an item

 Admin can:
-Enter Shipper Info
+* Enter Shipper Info
-Send shipper email to start the delivery process
+* Send shipper email to start the delivery process

 ## Running the Software: